 - 3. This section is also intended to provide a portfolio manager with a dealer registration exemption, where necessary, for inter-fund trades made in accordance with this section, but will not apply to any other activities of the portfolio manager.
-The exemption is based on compliance with this Instrument and the limitation of its application to prospectusqualified investment funds.
-The CSA note that the Registration Reform project may reexamine this exemption. - 4.
+The exemption is based on compliance with this Instrument and the limitation of its application to prospectus-qualified investment funds.
+The CSA note that the Registration Reform project may re-examine this exemption. - 4.
 This section sets out the minimum conditions for inter-fund trades to proceed without regulatory exemptive relief.
 An IRC may consider including in any approval any terms or conditions in prior exemptive relief orders, waivers or approvals obtained from the securities regulatory authorities. - 5.
 This section does not specify the policies and procedures that a manager must have to effect inter-fund trades.
 However, the CSA expect the manager's policies to include factors or criteria for - allocating securities purchased for or sold by two or more investment funds managed by the manager; and - ensuring that the terms of purchase or sale will be no less beneficial to the investment fund than those generally available to other market participants in arm's-length transactions. - 6.
-The CSA expect that the IRC may give its approval in the form of a standing instruction under section 5.4, to give the manager greater flexibility to take advantage of perceived market opportunity. - 7.
-Paragraph (2)(c) requires that the market quotations for the transactions be transparent.
+The CSA expect that the IRC may give its approval in the form of a standing instruction under section 5.4, to give the manager greater flexibility to take advantage of perceived market opportunity.

+- 7. Paragraph (2)(d) requires that the market quotations for the transactions be transparent.
 The CSA expect that if the price information is publicly available from a marketplace, newspaper or through a data vendor, for example, this will be the price.
 If the price is not publicly available, the CSA expect the investment fund to obtain at least one quote from an independent, arm's-length purchaser or seller, immediately before the purchase or sale. - 8.
-The CSA consider the requirement in paragraph (2)(f) to be a way to facilitate price discovery and integrity.
+The CSA consider the requirement in paragraph (2)(g) to be a way to facilitate price discovery and integrity.
 The CSA believe this is essential to well-functioning and efficient capital markets.
-Subparagraph (1)(b)(iii) is intended to capture, for corporate debt securities, the requirement, if applicable, to report the trade to CanPx, and for illiquid securities, the requirement, if applicable, to report the trade to the Canadian Unlisted Board (CUB).

-9. Paragraph (2)(g) sets out the minimum expectations regarding the records an investment fund must keep of its inter-fund trades made in reliance on this section.
-The records should be detailed, and sufficient to establish a proper audit trail of the transactions.
+Subparagraph (1)(b)(iii) is intended to capture, for corporate debt securities, the requirement, if applicable, to report the trade to CanPx, and for illiquid securities, the requirement, if applicable, to report the trade to the Canadian Unlisted Board (CUB). - 9.
+Subsection 2.1 sets expectations regarding the records of the investment fund must keep of its inter-fund trades made in reliance on this section.
+These records should comply with the recordkeeping requirements applicable to registered firms as set out in sections 11.5 and 11.6 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations.